LZXCorp/lzxcorp.github.io/src/pages/blog/posts/tisc2025-writeup2.md

 However, even if we did make use of the multi-byte exploit, there is still the issue of double definitions of fields.
 From the same serialized payload above, you can see that `species` is defined **twice**.

 We can make use of `\x00` (`%00`) null bytes.
 The string after the null bytes will get removed.
 Why does this happen?
-This is because the PBO escaping quotes step as a by-product of escaping single-quotes also removed and parsed the null byte (I am not sure how this works but this is what I observed during testing.
+This is because the PBO escaping quotes step as a by-product of escaping single-quotes also removed and parsed the null byte (I am not sure how this works but this is what I observed during testing).
 ```php
 $quoted = $this->pdo->quote($ser);
 ```